• Skip to primary navigation

 Rochester Castle was built in 1088, after the Norman invasion.
 It's a stone's throw from England’s 2nd oldest cathedral which is just a short walk from the High Street.
 (The oldest is located in Canterbury, also reachable by direct train from London, both from St. Pancras and London Bridge!)

-I booked a guided tour of the cathedral (2 pm.)
+I booked a guided tour of the cathedral (Most tours are held at 2 pm but there's the occasional tour around 11 am.)
 Note that entry to the cathedral is free but there is a cost for the tour (£7.)
 This is different from some other cathedrals, such as St. Alban's Cathedral, where entry and the tour are both free (with a suggested donation.)

 Despite it being Monday (or perhaps because it was a Monday, since almost everything else was closed!) there were quite a few of us on the tour- we were a group of about 10 people.